 There are lots of different reasons why someone would want to renovate a bathroom.
 It could be to gain more space or storage, to give their outdated bathroom a new look, or to increase their home's value because they plan on selling it (a bathroom is one of the most important areas potential buyers will evaluate).
 Consider what your goal is before contacting a bathroom designer, as they will need this information to draw up their design.

-look do I want to go for?
+3. What "look" do I want to go for?

 You don't need to have a clear knowledge of the type of window treatment you want for your new bathroom, for instance, but you must have some sort of design in mind (like modern versus colonial).
 Articulating your vision, especially through visual imagery, helps to communicate what you want to your designer.
 Once they understand it, they have a better chance of coming up with a design you will approve of.